jasonmimick/mongodb-openshift-dev-preview/README.md

 - STATUS: Did not exist
 ```

-This is the MongoDB Enterprise Openshift "Developer Preview"!
+This is the MongoDB Enterprise Openshift "Developer Preview".

-The contents of this repository demonstrate functional integration
+The contents of this repository demonstrate a functional integration
-between the Red Hat Openshift PaaS and MongoDB Enterprise.
+between the Red Hat OpenShift PaaS and MongoDB Enterprise.
 You can now spin up MongoDB Enterprise replica sets within
 your own OpenShift environment with the click of
 a button.

-<span style='color:red'>**DISCLAIMER**:</span> This repository is for demonstration purposes only.
+<span style='color:red'>**WARNING!**</span> This repository is
+for demonstration purposes only.
 No assumptions should be made between this particular implementation
 and future supported products from MongoDB, Inc. Do not use this in
 anything close to a production environment.
 All support, as it is, takes